rainbowgore/JiraQuest/README.md

 2. Create a new branch (`feature/new-feature`).
 3. Commit your changes.
 4. Open a pull request.

+Make sure to follow the code of conduct and contribute in a respectful manner.

 For questions or feature requests, open an issue on GitHub.